 Surgery to repair the aortic root or replace the ascending aorta has been recommended for those patients with greatly enlarged aortic roots or ascending aortas (344,349,357,358).
 In recommending elective surgery for this condition, a number of factors must be considered, including the patient's age, the relative size of the aorta and aortic root, the structure and function of the aortic valve, and the experience of the surgical team.
 Aortic valve-sparing operations are feasible in most patients with dilatation of the aortic root or ascending aorta who do not have significant AR or aortic valve calcification (362-364).
-It is recommended that patients with bicuspid valves should undergo elective repair of the aortic root or replacement of the ascending aorta if the diameter of these structures exceeds 5.0 cm.
+It is recommended that patients with bicuspid valves should undergo elective repair of react with vasoconstriction, intimal hyperplasia, and medial hypertrophy, which lead to pulmonary arterial hypertension.
+An MV area greater than 1.5 cm2 usually does not the aortic root or replacement of the ascending aorta if the diameter of these structures exceeds 5.0 cm.
 Such surgery should be performed by a surgical team with established expertise in these procedures.
 Others have recommended a value of 2.5 cm per m2 or greater as the indication for surgery (365).
 If patients with bicuspid valves and associated aortic root enlargement undergo AVR because of severe AS or AR (Sections 3.1.7. and 3.2.3.8.), it is recommended that repair of the aortic root or replacement of the ascending aorta be performed if the diameter of these structures is greater than 4.5 cm (366).